@masatomakino/threejs-shader-materials

 Parameters

-• material: Material
+• source: Material

 Returns this

-• In case onBeforeCompile is used, this callback can be used to identify values of settings used in onBeforeCompile, so three.js can reuse a cached shader or recompile the shader as needed.
+• In case Material#onBeforeCompile is used, this callback can be used to identify values of settings used in onBeforeCompile(), so three.js can reuse a cached shader or recompile the shader for this material as needed.

 Returns string